dave-redfern/laravel-doctrine-behaviours/README.md

 Trackable / GloballyTrackable simply wrap up the other traits / contracts providing a convenient way to add everything either as an internal entity (Trackable) or a potentially externally facing entity (GloballyTrackable).

+## MakeEntityCommand

+A helper command has been added for quickly generating the entity stub, repository and a repository interface.
+This command presumes that your app folder structure will follow:

+ * app/Contracts/*
+ * app/Repositories/*
+ * app/Support/*

+The entity class will be created wherever the classname is set e.g.: App\Entities\MyEntity will be created in app/Entities.
+If your base namespace is e.g: SomeProject\SomeModule, and the entity name is SomeProject\SomeModule\Entities\MyEntity, the path will be: app/Entities.

+The command will create an AppEntityRepository if it does not already exist.

+To use the command, simply add it to the list of commands in your Console/Kernel.php file.
+Then you can call it using:

+    php artisan make:entity 'App\Entities\MyEntity'

+Optionally you can add various options to add behaviour:

+    php artisan make:entity 'App\Entities\MyEntity' -tps

+Will make the entity Trackable, Publishable and Sluggable.
+Not all options can be used together.
+If you select an in-compatible set of options, you will receive an error.

+This command can be extended to add other options.
+Simple override the behaviourOptionMappings

 ## Links